survivejs/react-book/manuscript/03_webpack_and_react.md

 T> You can import portions from `react` using syntax `import React, { Component } from 'react';`.
 Then you can do `class App extends Component`.
 You may find this alternative a little neater.

+T> It may be worth your while to install [React Developer Tools](https://github.com/facebook/react-devtools) extension to your browser.
+Currently Chrome and Firefox are supported.
+This will make it easier to understand what's going on while developing.

 W> It is important to note that ES6 based class approach **doesn't** support autobinding behavior.
 Apart from that you may find ES6 classes neater than `React.createClass`.
 See the end of this chapter for a comparison.

 ### Setting Up `Note`